ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> I gave my life to become the person I am right now.
-Was it worth it?
+> Goals are the fuel in the furnace of achievement.
 >
-> - Richard Bach
+> - Brian Tracy
 <!-- END_JOKE_SECTION -->